 Framlingham artists are supported in any media – with extraordinary opportunities to express themselves creatively and imaginatively.
 From traditional painting, drawing, printmaking, ceramics and sculpture, fashion and textiles to more modern media such as photography, graphics, film or even 3D modelling and animation.

 We want every young artist to find – even surpass – their potential, and our large, light, airy studios are the perfect settings for their creative journeys.
 Pupils can enjoy developing their own photos in our traditional darkroom, pottery work on the throwing wheels and in the kiln, or easels for large canvas work – often drawing from our vast, beautiful grounds for inspiration.

-Wherever their creativity and imagination can take them, we will guide them on this journey and give them the skills to excel in their chosen creative field.”Sue Tansley, Head of Art
+Wherever their creativity and imagination can take them, we will guide them on this journey and give them the skills to excel in their chosen creative field.”Sue Tansley, Director of Art

 In Year 9, pupils are introduced to every aspect of the Art and Design curriculum; in this way they can make informed GCSE choices.
 Once they choose this topic for GCSE, pupils explore and experiment in either lens-based media (like photography) or traditional media (such as painting and textiles).
 With many carrying on with Art and Design at A Level, it becomes about each pupil having a Eureka moment in their creative journey.
 This is when they truly discover what kind of artist they are.

 Our recent creative leavers have gone on to study at: Leeds, Nottingham Trent, Ravensbourne, Falmouth, Norwich University of the Arts, De Montford, Bristol, Oxford Brookes, Bath Spa and UAL Camberwell.
 And we are immensely proud of having regular winners in both regional and national competitions.